storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 #### Google Cloud Storage

-Run the command in [user-guide-requester-pays](); this will list all available project IDs associated with the selected credential file and available for billing.
+Run the command in [#requester-pays-buckets](); this will list all available project IDs associated with the selected credential file and available for billing.
 Then, select and confirm a 'Requester Pays' container to pair as prompted.

 To run the command non-interactively: